NEEDLEPOINT TUTORIAL

 I had a scrap of Hardanger fabric (22 count) left over so I used it to stitch a sample to show that it can work on any fabric.

+I used 2 strands of DMC Medici wool in tones of grey.
 The first two rows used 2 strands of dark grey.
 The next two had 1 dark strand and 1 lighter one.
 Then in the last two rows I used 2 strands of light only.

-I photographed this sample after cutting the loops but before trimming the work so you see the effect.
+I photographed this sample after cutting the loops but before trimming the work so you can see the effect.
 This might make a nice horse's mane or tail.